 RESULTS: Data from a total of 30,427 women were analyzed and 21.8% (6,622) were of reproductive age.
 There were 12.5% of reproductive age women and 18.0% of non-reproductive age women that achieved glycemic control.
 Reproductive age group women were associated with poorer glycemic control (OR = 1.5, 95% CI = 1.2-1.8).
 The risk factors associated with poor glycemic control in the reproductive age women were being of Malay and Indian race, longer duration of diabetes, patients on anti-diabetic agents, and those who had not achieved the target total cholesterol and triglycerides.

 CONCLUSION: Women with T2D have poor glycemic control, but being of reproductive age was associated with even poorer control.
 Health care providers need to pay more attention to this group of patients especially for those with risk factors.
 More aggressive therapeutic strategies to improve their cardiometabolic control and pregnancy outcome are warranted.

-Uncontrolled blood pressure (BP) is a significant contributor of morbidity and even mortality in type 2 diabetes (T2D) patients.
+BACKGROUND: Uncontrolled blood pressure (BP) is a significant contributor of morbidity and even mortality in type 2 diabetes (T2D) patients.
 This study was done to determine the significant determinants of uncontrolled blood pressure in T2D patients in Malaysia.